nabindev3/supplier-resilience-demo/README.md

 - All data is synthetic.
 The Prophet model is fit on a series I generated, so it demonstrates the pipeline rather than predicting anything real.
 - DEA is plain CCR (constant returns to scale), no super-efficiency variant.
-- Single-period, single-supplier deterministic disruption.
+- Single-period, single supplier deterministic disruption.
 Scenario-based or stochastic disruptions would be the natural next step.
 - The Stage-2 game uses transferable, risk-neutral utilities (linear in price), which is what makes the symmetric solution an exact equal split.
-  Concave/risk-averse utilities would be a more realistic — and genuinely non-linear — extension.
+  Concave/risk-averse utilities would be a more realistic and genuinely non-linear — extension.

 ## What's next